yihong0618/bilingual_book_maker/README.md

    If using `GPT4`, you can add `--use_context` to add a context paragraph to each passage sent to the model for translation (see below)
 - support DeepL model [DeepL Translator](https://rapidapi.com/splintPRO/api/deepl-translator) need pay to get the token use `--model deepl --deepl_key ${deepl_key}`
 - support DeepL free model `--model deeplfree`
-- The default underlying model is [GPT-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), which is used by ChatGPT currently.
-Use `--model gpt3` to change the underlying model to `GPT3`
-- Support DeepL model [DeepL Translator](https://rapidapi.com/splintPRO/api/deepl-translator) need pay to get the token use `--model deepl --deepl_key ${deepl_key}`
 - Support [Claude](https://console.anthropic.com/docs) model, use `--model claude --claude_key ${claude_key}`
 - Use `--test` option to preview the result if you haven't paid for the service.
 Note that there is a limit and it may take some time.
 - Set the target language like `--language "Simplified Chinese"`.
 Default target language is `"Simplified Chinese"`.